vmware-samples/sddc-import-export-for-vmware-cloud-on-aws/README.md

 A config.ini flag named 'export_history' allows for the JSON files to be zipped for archival purposes.
 A related configuration option named 'max_export_history_files' lets you control how many zipped archive files are retained.

 Export is read-only and will not make any changes to your source SDDC.

+#### 1.4.1.1.
+Exclusions

+Manual VM memberships in groups are not supported, they will be filtered out of the export.

 ### 1.4.2.
 Import